-The funding environment for advice services continues to be challenging, and the Trustees are conscious that, despite achieving a modest surplus in 2017/18 and a larger one in 2018/19, future sustainability remains uncertain.
-The Trustees have agreed their Strategic Plan 2019-2022, which builds on the success of its predecessor in restoring the law centre's financial stability and enabling it to begin developing its services.
+The funding environment for advice services continues to be challenging, and the Trustees are conscious that, despite achieving surpluses since 2017/18, future sustainability remains uncertain.
+The Trustees have agreed their Strategic Plan 2019-2022, which builds on the success of its predecessor in restoring the Law Centre's financial stability and enabling it to begin developing its services.